 This is because it is the customer’s problem.
 Regardless of how effective or ineffective the integration adapter that the partner vendors create, behind closed doors, SAP will always tell the customer that integration is a major problem and a reason to steer clear of non-SAP applications.
 All non-SAP applications are presented to customers as “a risk.”
 While SAP applications are offered to customers as a “sure thing.”
 This greatly over-simplifies all implementation risk down to a single factor, which is the risk of integration complications.

-SAP wants the partnership with the software vendors so they can begin controlling them and making them less able to compete with SAP.
+SAP wants the partnership with the software vendors to begin controlling them and making them less able to compete with SAP.
 For this reason, there is almost no vendor SAP won’t allow into the partnership program.
-For the same reason bear trappers
+For the same reason, bear trappers.

 The integration adapters provided by software vendors are always far beyond whatever SAP tests.

-Secondly, any application can be made to work with SAP, and the fact that SAP does not put work into testing interfaces means that the integration certification has no genuine meaning.
+Secondly, any application can be made to work with SAP.
+The fact that SAP does not put work into testing interfaces means that the integration certification has no genuine meaning.
 And in most cases, there is some customization required in the interface, so few integrations are “out of the box,” as is often stated during the sales stage.

 SAP’s partnership contracts hold out the carrot of more business.
 But they come with very high limitations and control given to SAP, particularly over the partner’s control over their messaging vis a vis SAP.

 Why Software Partnerships with SAP Tend to Sour

 SAP will often use partnerships to gain entry into areas where it lacks an offering.
 It uses the connection to co-opt the area and then set upon utilizing the area’s understanding, often obtained from the unwitting software partner, to develop a solution that then completes with its software partner.
 SAP is complimentary and friendly with the software partner when they want to pull information from them, but then switch to a different mode when SAP feels like they have gotten what they needed from the relationship.